Eole211/nakama-hathora/README.md

 ```
 docker compose up --build nakama
 ```

+You can then access the Nakama console at http://localhost:7351

 > You may have to call twice `docker compose up --build nakama` to see your changes in the locally deployed Nakama for some reason

 ## Rpc call from the client